Skip to main content

 Firewall Quarantine

-From the Firewall Dashboard, the security team may review the violations.
-In cases where the risk is either deemed acceptable or required by the development team, the violations are waived and the component is made available for download from the proxy repository.
+Your security team reviews the violations of quarantined components from the Firewall Dashboard.
+When the organization determines the introduced risk is acceptable or the components are required by the development team, the violations may be waived and the components are made available for download again through the proxy repository.

-• In some environments, build logs may only show a 403 error message for quarantined components without providing details as to why.
+In some build environments, the logs only show a 403 error message for quarantined components without details on why.
 We recommend socializing expectations with your development teams so that they are not surprised when this happens.

-• When the service is unavailable and quarantine enabled, requests for new components are immediately placed in quarantine until they can be evaluated and released.
-New components will not be downloaded unless you disable the Repository Firewall on your proxy repository.
-We recommend consulting with support before doing this as restoring the environment after disabling quarantine may not be possible.
+When the Repository Firewall service is unavailable and quarantine enabled, requests for new components are immediately placed in quarantine until they are evaluated and released.
+New components are not available for download unless the Repository Firewall is disabled on your proxy repository.
+Consult with Sonatype support before making this change as recovering your quarantined component may not be possible.

-1. Log in and select Orgs and Policies
+1. Log in and select Repos and Policies

 2. Select the policy to quarantine